 According to their website, their goal is to “make a big impact on your organization” by reducing health insurance costs and boosting performance.

 They do so by offering professional counseling to your employees (and their family members) on different problems.

 - Face-to-face counseling sessions

 - Unlimited telephone access (toll-free) for assessments and referral services

 - Strategic advice for managers

-To request a quote, you can get in touch with their sales team.
+To request a quote, you can get in touch with their sales team through their website.

 7. AllOne Health

 AllOne Health concludes this list of my top EAP providers in 2022.

 They offer innovative and custom assistance solutions to both employees and students.